Spiritualism (movement): Reform-movement links

 Spiritualists often set March 31, 1848, as the beginning of their movement.
 On that date, Kate and Margaret Fox, of Hydesville, New York, reported that they had made contact with a spirit that was later claimed to be the spirit of a murdered peddler whose body was found in the house, though no record of such a person was ever found.
 The spirit was said to have communicated through rapping noises, audible to onlookers.
 The evidence of the senses appealed to practically minded Americans, and the Fox sisters became a sensation.
 As the first celebrity mediums, the sisters quickly became famous for their public séances in New York.
-However, in 1888 the Fox sisters admitted that this "contact" with the spirit was a hoax, though shortly afterward they recanted that admission.
+However, in 1888, the Fox sisters admitted that this contact with the spirit was a hoax, though shortly afterward they recanted that admission.

 Amy and Isaac Post, Hicksite Quakers from Rochester, New York, had long been acquainted with the Fox family, and took the two girls into their home in the late spring of 1848.
 Immediately convinced of the veracity of the sisters' communications, they became early converts and introduced the young mediums to their circle of radical Quaker friends.

-Consequently, many early participants in Spiritualism were radical Quakers and others involved in the mid-nineteenth-century reforming movement.
-These reformers were uncomfortable with more prominent churches because those churches did little to fight slavery and even less to advance the cause of women's rights.
+Consequently, many early participants in spiritualism were radical Quakers and others involved in the mid-nineteenth-century reforming movement.
+These reformers were uncomfortable with the more mainstream churches because those churches did little to fight slavery and even less to advance the cause of women's rights.

 Such links with reform movements, often radically socialist, had already been prepared in the 1840s, as the example of Andrew Jackson Davis shows.
 After 1848, many socialists became ardent spiritualists or occultists.
-Socialist ideas, especially in the Fourierist vein, exerted a decisive influence on Kardec and other Spiritists.